 - TOEFL-iBT: total 92 (at least 20 in each module)

 - PTE(A): total 61 (at least 56 in each of the "Communicative Skills" sections)

 - CAE and CPE: total 176 (at least 169 in each module)

 - Trinity ISE: ISE II with distinctions in all four components

 - If you cannot provide evidence of your competency in English, your application will not be considered by the school.

 International students must apply for a Student Route (previously Tier 4) Visa for visits of more than 6 months.
-All students holding a Student Route visa must study full-time and meet English Language requirements as set out by UKVI.
+All students holding a Student Route visa must study full-time and meet English Language requirements as set out above.

 For visits under 6 months, Non-visa nationals can apply for a Standard Visitor Visa on arrival to the UK.
 This Visa is only valid for a maximum of 6 months, with no extensions permitted.

 Nationals of one of the countries that appears on the List of visa nationals will need to apply for their visa 2-3 months before they intend to travel.

 You should indicate on the application form what type of visa you will hold to come here.
 Please contact the University's Student Immigration Service if you require any advice about visas.